How to Find Average with Blank Cells in Excel (4 Easy Ways)

 There are several distinct Microsoft Excel functions for determining the average of integer values.
 Additionally, there is a quick non-formula way.
 This article shows 4 easy ways to find average with blank cells in Excel.
 We will discuss a brief summary of each technique in this tutorial, along with usage examples and best practices.
 Every function covered in this article is compatible with Excel 2007 through the latest Excel 365 version.

-4 Easy Ways to Find Average with Blank Cells in Excel
+How to Find Average with Blank Cells in Excel: 4 Easy Ways

-An average is a number that represents the typical value within a dataset of data in everyday life.
-The average, which is determined by dividing the total of all the values by their number, is the mean or middle value in a group of numbers in mathematics.
-Although if we wish to take the empty cells into an account, we can use three functional methods and one VBA approach.
+The average is determined by dividing the total of all the values by their number.
+It is the mean or middle value in a group of numbers in mathematics.
+However, if we wish to take the empty cells into account, we can use three functional methods and one VBA approach.
 To demonstrate, let’s take a dataset that represents the budget book of a sales company.
-See the picture and you will notice a blank cell in column D. In this tutorial, we will learn how to find the average of column E including the corresponding empty cells in column D.
+See the picture below you will notice a blank cell in column D. In this tutorial, we will learn how to find the average of column E including the corresponding empty cells in column D.

 excel average with blank cells